Rejected: SQL-Based Feature Flagging for Application Configuration

 The Downsides

-SQL-Based Feature Flagging Issues: - Overengineered: Complex database schema and query logic for simple configuration needs - Error-prone: Configuration stored in database tables is harder to version control and audit - Docker Limitations: Cannot control separate container execution (either run Next.js container or don’t) - Caching Issues: Runtime flag changes don’t affect code paths that branch during application startup - Maintenance Burden: Additional complexity for operations and debugging
+SQL-based feature flagging issues: - Complex database schema and query logic for simple configuration needs - Configuration stored in database tables is harder to version control and audit - Cannot control separate container execution (either run Next.js container or don’t) - Runtime flag changes don’t affect code paths that branch during application startup - Additional complexity for operations and debugging

-Runtime Configuration Problems: - Some application behavior is determined at startup and cannot be changed dynamically - Feature flags don’t solve the fundamental problem of maintaining parallel implementations - Introduces potential for inconsistent application state during flag transitions
+Runtime configuration problems: - Some application behavior is determined at startup and cannot be changed dynamically - Feature flags don’t solve the underlying problem of maintaining parallel implementations - Introduces potential for inconsistent application state during flag transitions

 The Road Not Taken

-SQL-Based Feature Flagging: - Implementing database tables for configuration management - Building runtime flag evaluation system - Creating administrative interfaces for flag management - Handling flag state synchronization across distributed systems
+SQL-based feature flagging: database tables for configuration management, a runtime flag evaluation system, administrative interfaces for flag management, and flag state synchronization across distributed systems.

-Dynamic Runtime Configuration: - Building systems that allow all configuration to change without restart - Implementing complex caching invalidation strategies - Creating sophisticated state management for configuration changes
+Dynamic runtime configuration: systems that allow all configuration to change without restart, complex caching invalidation, and sophisticated state management for configuration changes.

 The Infrequent Use Case

-When SQL Feature Flagging Might Be Appropriate: - Large enterprise applications with hundreds of features requiring granular control - Systems where configuration changes must take effect immediately without any downtime - Applications with user-specific feature customization requirements - Complex A/B testing scenarios requiring database-backed analytics
+SQL feature flagging may be appropriate for: large enterprise applications with hundreds of features requiring granular control; systems where configuration changes must take effect immediately without any downtime; applications with user-specific feature customization requirements; or complex A/B testing scenarios requiring database-backed analytics.

 In Core and Done by Us